timholy/SnoopCompile.jl/docs/src/snoopi.md

 julia> msgs = String(take!(logger.stream))
 ```

-The omitted methods will be logged to the string `msgs`.
+The omitted method signatures will be logged to the string `msgs`.